Hosts

 James Coomarasamy

 James Coomarasamy has been one of the hosts of BBC World Service Radio’s Newshour programme since 2010.
 James spent fifteen years as a BBC Correspondent in Washington, Paris, Moscow and Warsaw.
-He is a fluent Russian & French speaker, who frequently presents from the field and played a prominent role in the BBC World Service coverage of the last five US presidential elections.
+He is a fluent Russian & French speaker, who frequently presents from the field and played a prominent role in the BBC World Service coverage of the last six US presidential elections.
+Jamie will be presenting the BBC World Service coverage of this year's US midterm elections.

 Tim Franks